-Certified nursing assistants (CNAs) play an important role in the healthcare system.
-They support both registered nurses and practical nurses by performing duties such as dressing, bathing, and transporting patients.
-Anyone considering a career as a CNA has a wide range of education and training options available.
+The best certified nursing assistants (CNAs) are warm-hearted, caring, and understanding, with a genuine passion for helping others.
+They play a crucial role in the healthcare system and are valued for their problem-solving and teamwork skills.
+As respected members of a healthcare team, they support registered and practical nurses by performing duties such as dressing, bathing, and transporting patients.
+If you’re considering a career as a CNA, you’ve got a wide range of education and training options available to you.
 This page outlines these options, as well as the various ways current CNAs can boost their salaries and advance their careers.
-See what it takes to become a CNA.
+Learn how you can become a CNA and join the ranks of this valued profession.

-If you answered “yes” to these questions, a career as a certified nursing assistant may be the right choice for you.
-Now that you have made this determination, it’s time to consider the education path that you want to take in order to get your CNA training.
+If you answered “yes” to these questions, a career as a certified nursing assistant may be the right choice for you, and it might be closer than you think.
+Explore the various educational paths you can take to get your CNA training.

 Explore CNA Course Options

 Prospective CNA students need training programs that will prepare them to perform the job successfully.
 In addition, each state has its own requirements for CNAs, making it imperative that future professionals get the training they need to meet these standards and earn a state certification.
 For example, licensing requirements may mandate that students take coursework in nutrition, communication skills, rehabilitation, and vital signs.
-States may also have specific requirements for the number of classroom hours students must complete, as well as the amount of clinical training they should receive.
+States may also have specific requirements for the number of classroom hours students must complete and the amount of clinical training they should receive.

 Where to Get Your Training

-People interested in becoming a CNA have several options for where they can obtain the training they need.
+People interested in becoming a CNA have several options for obtaining the training they need.
 Read each option carefully to see which one fits your educational style, career goals, and financial needs.

 Online or On-Campus

-Depending on their needs, students may choose to enroll in CNA programs that are completely conducted on campus, or programs that are partially online.
+Depending on your needs, you may choose to enroll in CNA programs that are completely conducted on campus or programs that are partially online.
 Since students are required to get hands-on training in addition to classroom work, entirely online programs are not available.
 However, partially online CNA programs give students the flexibility to attend classes around their schedule.

 Research Eligibility Requirements